-An ONIX message is transmitted across networks and the Internet the same way other data is -- for instance, as an email attachment or by ftp (file transfer protocol).
-Once an ONIX message is received by, say, an online retailer, the same tools (an XML software application and the ONIX DTD) are used to verify the data's integrity.
+An ONIX message is transmitted across networks and the Internet the same way other data is.
+For instance, as an email attachment or by ftp (file transfer protocol).
+Once an ONIX message is received by an online retailer or partner, the same tools (an XML software application and the ONIX DTD) are used to verify the data's integrity.
 From that point, the retailer translates that data into what you see on a web page.
-(The matter of how much of the data is displayed on their web page is strictly up to the retailer.)
+The matter of how much of the data is displayed on their web page is strictly up to the retailer or site owner.

 There are a number of organizations and individual operations that use ONIX in the US.
 The following is a list of some, but not all:

-Currently, ONIX is now published and maintained by EDItEUR in association with BISG in the U.S. and BIC in the UK.
-The latest version of ONIX is referred to as ONIX for Books.
-Click here to find the latest code lists from EDItEUR.
+Currently, ONIX is published and maintained by EDItEUR in association with BISG in the U.S. and BIC in the U.K. Please click here to find the latest code lists from EDItEUR.

-An e-forum called the ONIX Users' Listserv has been created to allow those implementing ONIX to ask questions of other users and the ONIX Technical Consultants.
+A group called the ONIX for Books implementation forum has been created to allow those implementing ONIX to ask questions of other users and the ONIX Technical Consultants.
 The forum is open to all current and prospective users of the standards.
-Feel free to contact the BISG office with any general questions.
+Please feel free to contact the BISG office (email@example.com) with any general questions.

 The organizations responsible for the development, promotion and implementation of ONIX within the international book industry are:

 Europe: EDItEUR is an international organization with European origins that coordinates the development, promotion, and implementation of EDI (Electronic Data Interchange) in the books and serials sectors.
 It helps maintain ONIX for the European and international communities.